An upcoming study raises concern over lack of data to back claims that spring rejuvenation has improved water availability in Sikkim

 In a 2013 study published in India Mountain Initiative, co-author Tambe wrote how springs and streams remain largely understudied in India.
 For instance, all major Himalayan revivers have been instrumented and their discharge monitored but historical discharge data of spring and streams are unavailable and unrecorded.
 There can be various reasons for this, such as insufficient data, limited human dependency and greater effort needed to understand this scattered resource.

 There are few studies available on declining Himalayan springs in states of Uttarakhand and Sikkim.
-However, in North-western Himalaya (J&K, Himachal Pradesh, and Arunachal Pradesh), Central Himalayas (Nepal) and in Eastern Himalayas (Bhutan and Arunachal) are yet to adequately studied.
+However, springs in North-western Himalaya (J&K, Himachal Pradesh, and Arunachal Pradesh), Central Himalayas (Nepal) and in Eastern Himalayas (Bhutan and Arunachal) are yet to adequately studied.

 Read our cover story on the lack of data on glaciers